 As soon as you have a single thought about what other people think, you’ve lost your own voice, and your authenticity.
 It’s like when you’re talking to someone and they’re too involved with how they look or how they’re coming across to be real — it’s repellant.
 That’s why in social media and marketing in general, for the last several years, people have been overusing the words “authentic” and “raw” and “real” until we just gag when we hear it.
 It’s so #thirsty that we hate it.

 Yet, my obsessive search for the truth, which is also a quest for a vision of the possibility of true magnificence, continues to be my core motivation.
 I really do want to find something real, write about it, and share it to whomever it may concern.
-And, I actually do hope that in the process, I unite people toward a greater good, whether it’s a cleaner planet, or just fighting for those EPA laws that reduce NOX particles from the air above the 405.
+I hope that in the process, we all get to connect more deeply to ourselves and in the honesty of that, to each other.